 Several sessions may be needed to treat all afflicted veins.
 During treatment you may feel a mild stinging sensation, though this is temporary, disappearing within about 20 minutes of completing the session.
 There is little to no downtime with sclerotherapy; most patients return to normal activities the same day.
 Dr. Corey Hartman and Dr. Rayna Dyck will advise you of special care instructions, which are minimal.

-You can be free of varicose veins with just a few visits to the Skin Wellness Center of Alabama.
+You can be free of varicose veins with just a few visits to the Skin Wellness Dermatology of Alabama.
 Varicose vein treatment can be followed by other dermatological procedures or skin care products for legs you will be proud to show off!
 Email or call us at (205) 871-7332 to learn more.